Foz do Iguaçu: Literature

 The region that today is part of Foz do Iguaçu, is described by Álvar Núñez Cabeza de Vaca in his diary that narrates the very experience at the beginning of the European colonization in the Americas.
-In contemporary literature one of the city's neighborhoods appears in a subjective way in the work of the writer Leonid R. Bózio, who reports in the book Tempos Sombrios, from the series Autofagia, local mysticism through the figure of Pombero, creature of the Guarani Mythology.
+In contemporary literature one of the city's neighborhoods appears in a subjective way in the work of the writer Leonid R. Bózio, who reports in the book Tempos Sombrios, from the series Autofagia, local mysticism through the figure of Pombero, a creature from Guarani mythology.

+Crime

+With the border of Brazil, Paraguay and Argentina being one the world's largest drug trafficking points, the city of Foz do Iguaçu experiences a large circulation of smuggled goods, cars and weapons, which generates several social problems, especially violence, resulting in a very high homicide rate relative to the population.
+The city leads the ranking of adolescent homicides in the country.
+Apart from being one of the most violent cities in southern Brazil, it is also one of Brazil's most violent cities, as the largest favela in the state of Paraná is located in the city, in the Porto Meira neighborhood.

 Demographics

-The city has a population of approximately 265,000, whilst the Tríplice Fronteira (Tri Frontier) region (Ciudad del Este, Hernandarias, Puerto Iguazú and the rural areas included within those municipalities) has a population of 820,000.
-The city's population is heterogeneous, with many immigrant communities, such as: Arabs, Chinese, Germans, Italians, Paraguayans, Argentines, French, Swedes, Portuguese and Ukrainians.
+The city has a population of approximately 265,000, whilst the Triple Frontier region (the metropolitan areas of Foz do Iguaçu, Brazil; Ciudad del Este, Paraguay; and Puerto Iguazú, Argentina) has a population of close to 1 million.
+The city's population is heterogeneous, with immigrant communities from many parts of the world, such as Arabs (mostly from Lebanon or Syria), Asians (mostly of Chinese, Japanese, and Korean descent), Europeans (mostly Germans, Italians, French, Swedes, Portuguese, Poles, and Ukrainians), and other Central and South Americans (mostly Paraguayans and Argentines with some Haitians, with UNILA attracting students from all over the Americas).

 The residents are predominantly Roman Catholic but there is a relatively large minority of Muslims and Buddhists.
 The city has a large mosque and a Buddhist temple.

 Fenartec is an annual event held in May to commemorate the city's multicultural diversity.